PaystackHQ/nigerialogos/README.md

 # NigeriaLogos

-This is an open source website for downloading high quality Free vector logos of Nigerian companies.
+This is an open source project for downloading free, high quality vector logos of Nigerian companies.
+Visit the website at [nigerialogos.com](https://nigerialogos.com).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+NigeriaLogos is a simple web app built with HTML and plain Javascript.
+Styles are written in SCSS and compiled locally.
+Follow the instructions below to set up the project on your local machine for development and testing purposes.

 ### Prerequisites
 [Node.js](https://nodejs.org/)

-### Instruction
+### Running this project locally
+- Clone the project to your computer
+- To view the site locally, open the [index.html](https://github.com/PaystackHQ/nigerialogos/blob/master/index.html) file in your browser

+If you're working on this, you'll need to compile the SCSS locally.
+Here's how to do this:

-* Install dependencies with `npm install`
+- Install dependencies with `npm install`.
-* Run `npm run build` to build/generate the css files
-* Optionally `npm run scss` to watch the css files
+- Run `npm run build` to build/generate CSS files.
+You can use `npm run scss` to build the CSS in real time.
-* Finally, open the [index.html](https://github.com/PaystackHQ/nigerialogos/blob/master/index.html) file in your browser to view the site

-### NOTE
+### Allowing File Access

-For **Chrome Browser**, you will need to allow "XMLHttpRequest" to access files from other files using `--allow-file-access-from-files`
+All logos are saved in the `logos` folder and referenced from the `logos.json` file in the code.
+If you run this project in Chrome, the logos might not load by default.
+This is because your browser needs special access to your local files.
+If this happens to you, here's how to fix it:

+**Mac Users:**
+- Run `open /Applications/Google\ Chrome.app/ --args --allow-file-access-from-files` in your command line.

-**Windows Users:** `Chrome.exe --allow-file-access-from-files` <br />
+**Windows Users:**
-To confirm you have it set correctly, go to **chrome://version/** in a new chrome browser window you should see "**--allow-file-access-from-files**" listed within the **Command Line** section on the page.
-If not found, follow the steps below to have get it set:

-- Exit your Chrome browser if running (close all instances if you have multiple windows open).
+- Close your Chrome app completety.
-- Open a command prompt window.
+- Open a command line window and run `Chrome.exe --allow-file-access-from-files`.

-- Run `Chrome.exe --allow-file-access-from-files` from the cli.
-If chrome.exe is not recognized follow the immediate 3 steps below:<br />
+If the `chrome.exe` command is not recognized, try this:

-> - From the cli, navigate to where your **chrome.exe** file is located: eg `cd "C:\Program Files (x86)\Google\Chrome\Application"`. <br />
+- From the cli, navigate to where your **chrome.exe** file is located e.g. `cd "C:\Program Files (x86)\Google\Chrome\Application"`.
-> - Use the command `dir` to ascertain chrome.exe resides in the directory.
+- Run the `dir` command and confirm that the chrome.exe executable exists/
-> - Run `Chrome.exe --allow-file-access-from-files` from the cli again.
+- Run `Chrome.exe --allow-file-access-from-files` again.

-- A new chrome browser window will start up, you may check **Command line** section on the **chrome://version/** page again if correctly set.
-However, the index.html file should now work with full functionalities.

-**Mac Users:** `open /Applications/Google\ Chrome.app/ --args --allow-file-access-from-files`
+To know if you've enabled this, browse to **chrome://version/** in a Chrome browser window.
+If you're enable, you should see "**--allow-file-access-from-files**" under **Command Line**.

 ## Contributing

-For details on contributing, please read [contributing.md](https://github.com/PaystackHQ/nigerialogos/blob/master/contributing.md)
+To learn more about contributing to NigeriaLogos, please read [contributing.md](https://github.com/PaystackHQ/nigerialogos/blob/master/contributing.md)

 ## Authors